Learn About Options for Drug Rehab in Bellevue, Washington

 Generally speaking, the treatment and therapy you get is mostly the same in both inpatient rehab and outpatient rehab.
 The big difference is that inpatient rehab has you living at the treatment center for the duration of treatment, while outpatient rehab has you living at home, but coming in for treatment several days a week.

-A common pattern is to transition from an inpatient drug rehab to an outpatient rehab, as a sort of "step down."
+A common pattern is to transition from an inpatient drug rehab in Bellevue to an outpatient rehab, as a sort of "step down."
 You can find out more about outpatient rehab here, like the intensive outpatient program (IOP) practiced by Evergreen.

 Generally speaking, you have to have a pretty good sense of yourself to know which style of treatment is going to be best for you.
 If you've tried rehab before and relapsed, or if you've had major issues with self control while trying to quit, inpatient might be best for you.